 Rue Notre Dame and Rue Saint-Jean

 These are the two main streets in the high town and run parallel to one another.
 Many of the buildings here date from the 17th and 18th centuries.
 There’s a mix of tall, narrow town houses and grand mansions.
-Where you see a reference to hotel, this is a reference to a mansion or grand house.
+Where you see a reference to hotel, this means a mansion or grand house.
 The architecture is fascinating and includes small dormer windows, moldings, ornate iron railings, decorative chimney stacks, wooden shutters, decorated stone linterns, cornices and small cast iron balconies.
 Do look up as you walk along these streets as there’s so much detail to take in.
 This website in French about Granville’s high town has a comprehensive list of these historic buildings.

-Buildings of note on rue Saint-Jean include:
+Buildings of note on rue Saint-Jean

 - n° 3, Adam and Eve House has terracotta decorations

 - n° 32, l’Hôtel Dry de la Turbotière dating from 1692

 - n° 37 is one of the oldest buildings from the 16th century with substantial decorative detail

 - n° 39, la Maison du Puits qui Pleure.
 This translate as the Weeping Well House and there are two wells in the cellar

 - n° 45, l’hôtel Ganne-Destouches dates from the end of the 17th century